X1011/git-directory-deploy/readme.md

 4. `git --work-tree dist commit -m "initial publish"`

 ## run
+Do this every time you want to deploy, or have your CI server do it.

 1. check out the branch or commit of the source you want to use.
 The script will use this commit to generate a message when it makes its own commit on the deploy branch.
 2. generate the files in `deploy_directory`
 3. make sure you have no uncommitted changes in git's index.
 The script will abort if you do.
 (It's ok to have uncommitted files in the work tree, the script does not touch the work tree.)